Engineering Short Courses

 To discuss the possibility of having a course designed especially for your company and presented on-site, contact: David Gottfried.

-This course covers the examination and interpretation of markings on fracture-exposed surfaces of glasses and polycrystalline ceramics, and the analysis of crack systems, i.e., fractography.
+This course covers the examination and interpretation of markings on fracture-exposed surfaces of glasses, polycrystalline ceramics, and single crystals, and the analysis of crack systems, i.e., fractography.
 Further, it covers using fractography in failure analysis, strength testing, and fracture-mechanics testing.
-The mechanisms by which fracture markings are produced will be explained, and the information provided by the markings (e.g., in estimating stress at failure, in making measurements for fracture toughness tests, will be emphasized.
+The mechanisms by which fracture markings are produced will be explained, and the information provided by the markings (e.g., in locating and identifying fracture origins and in estimating stress at failure) will be emphasized.
 Observation and documentation techniques will be covered.
-The role of fracture analysis in failure prevention (i.e. ensuring mechanical reliability) is emphasized throughout the course.
+The role of fracture analysis in failure prevention (i.e., ensuring mechanical reliability) is emphasized throughout the course.
 This is a hands-on course in which the students will view fractured glass and ceramic samples with stereographic optical microscopes and other tools.
-This year will be the 42nd year the course has been offered.
+This year will be the 45th year the course has been offered.
 The course was started by Dr. Van Frechette in 1977.

 The course is designed to meet the needs of people interested in glasses or ceramics.
 Most of the examples that will be examined by the participants early in the course will be glass specimens, since fracture markings are most clearly seen in glass.
 Ceramic examples and specimens will be covered in depth in the later days of the course.
 In-depth coverage will be provided on equipment, documentation, formal fractographic standards, and quantitative fractography, with an emphasis on determining the stress in the part at fracture.
 Ample time is devoted to covering grinding and machining flaws in glasses and ceramics, the fractography of polycrystalline and single crystal ceramics, fracture toughness determination, and Weibull strength correlations with fractographic analysis.
 Links between fractography and failure prevention are included in the discussions, case studies, and examples.